VMWare Fusion NAT

 VMWare NAT Files and Configurations

-You can find the IP ranges for the Network Address Translation (NAT) here:
+You can find the IP ranges for the Network Address Translation (NAT) here in VMWare 3:

 You can open the file for editing like this: